StamusNetworks/Amsterdam/README.rst

 When code is updated (new suricata package or new ELK versions), you can run ::

- amsterdam -d data update
+ amsterdam -d ams update

 Then, you can restart the services ::

- amsterdam -d data restart
+ amsterdam -d ams restart

 Tuning and coding
 =================